dangyogi/RPOF-CMC/source/Article_IV.rst

 Executive Committee.

 .. index::
-    single: officers; holding more than one position
+   single: chairman; holding more than one position
    single: State Committeemen and Committeewomen; holding more than one position
-    single: State Executive Board

 --------------
 Section 6